For virtual meetings, events and talks, Berkshire FHS uses Zoom. Zoom is one of the easiest webconferencing tools to use.

 Background noise from multiple participants on open microphone is something we need to avoid, using simple steps:

-- On entry to a meeting, your microphone will be muted.
+- On entry to a meeting, your microphone may be muted.
 The space bar on your computer keyboard acts as a push-to-talk button.
 Hold it down to speak and release it when you’re done talking.

 - If you have one, please use a headset.
 It increases the quality of the audio for everyone and reduces audio feedback.